 We use kraft paper instead of plastic packaging for consumer orders.
 Our facility employs 100% compostable utensils and Coke Freestyle machines instead of single-use bottles.

 The reuse of packaging from and to our suppliers has allowed us to reach an 84% recycle rate earning an award from the F-EPA.
-We are on track to reach 100% by 2022.
+We are on track to reach 100% by the end of 2022.

 Returned, damaged and scrapped materials used in our products are ground up and used to create other products (such as park benches) instead of sending to a landfill.